bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

     :end-before: endexcerpt

 .. note::
-    To learn `more about the filters, see the concept page`_.
+    To learn :doc:`more about the filters, see the concept page <../guide/filters>`.

-.. _more about the cloud, see the concept page: ../concepts/cloud.html
-.. _more about the filters, see the concept page: ../guide/filters.html

 4 - Include the Viewer
 =======================

-See the dedicated page `Getting Started with the Viewer`_
+See the dedicated page :doc:`Getting Started with the Viewer <../viewer/getting_started>`

 5 - Users Management